These best fiction books about New Orleans capture the spirit, culture and history of this unique and diverse American city.

 For fans of classics and feminist books

-The Awakening is an American classic New Orleans literature, also on the Rory Gilmore book list, and first published in 1899.
+The Awakening is an American classic character-driven book, also on the Rory Gilmore book list, and first published in 1899.
 It’s set in New Orleans and the Southern Louisiana coast at the end of the nineteenth century, and the plot centers on Edna Pontellier’s struggle to reconcile her unorthodox views on femininity, purpose, love, and motherhood with the social norms of the South.

 It’s a powerhouse early work on feminism, which I would imagine to be quite shocking at the time, combining social commentary with psychological complexity.
 It reminded me in bits and pieces of so many other books: Where’d You Go, Bernadette?; The Push and A Room With a View.

 A Confederacy of Dunces by John Kennedy Toole